After nuclear test, U.N. readying new measures against North Korea

 "All of this depends on the appetite of the council, particularly the Chinese position," he said.
 "There are more things we could do in terms of listing more people, brokers and intermediaries, broaden out the circle of people on the list."

-Traditionally, China has supported the expansion of sanctions against its ally and neighbour North Korea over nuclear tests and missile launches, although it has pushed hard to ensure the measures are not what it considers excessively harsh.
+Traditionally China has supported the expansion of sanctions against its ally and neighbour North Korea over nuclear tests and missile launches, though it has pushed hard to ensure the measures are not what it considers excessively harsh.

-(Reporting by Louis Charbonneau and Michelle Nichols; Editing by Howard Goller and Peter Cooney)
+(Reporting by Louis Charbonneau and Michelle Nichols; Editing by Phil Berlowitz and Howard Goller)